orxngc/takina/README.md

 ## TODO
 - improve starboard
+- improve moderation system:
-- improve moderation system and add a method of tracking cases using the DB
+ - add a method of tracking cases using the DB
+ - make it DM users when an action is performed on them
 - add autoroles / join roles
 - refactor github module
+- make the bot react with its prefix when pinged